Château Le Puy Retour des îles 2020

 About the estate:

 Owned by the Amoreau family since 1610, this estate stands out for its terroir, its unique winemaking methods, and above all, its viticulture.
-Led by fervent advocates of biodynamics, including its director Harold Langlais, the estate's wines are often praised by natural wine enthusiasts, but their infused style can be disconcerting to those accustomed to classic Bordeaux.
-The wines are deep and show great aging potential, from the classic Émilien cuvée to the Barthélémy cuvée.
-For this latter single vineyard selection, the estate is applying to the INAO for AOC recognition, given the red clay and limestone geology, its position at the highest point of the appellation, and the bacterial quality of the soils, which have not seen any inputs for ages.
-In the meantime, the estate's production is labeled Vin de France.
+Led by passionate advocates of biodynamics, including its director Harold Langlais, the estate’s wines are often praised by natural wine enthusiasts, though their distinctive style may bewilder those accustomed to classic Bordeaux.
+The wines are deep and display great aging potential, from the classic Émilien cuvée to the Barthélémy cuvée.
+For this latter single-vineyard selection, the estate is seeking AOC recognition from the INAO, citing the red clay and limestone geology, its location at the highest point of the appellation, and the bacterial quality of the soils, which have seen no inputs for ages.
+In the meantime, the estate’s production is labeled Vin de France.

 Le Figaro vins